Nikolai Levichev: Early life and education

-After graduating from Leningrad State University, he worked as a researcher of the State Optical Institute, Vavilov, and then as the director of summer camp.
-He was elected to Komsomol committee, then moved to the professional work of the Young Communist League where he was the instructor of the Leningrad City Committee of the Komsomol, the head of the department of culture of the Leningrad regional committee of Komsomol, the instructor, zavsektorom to work with creative youth culture department of the Central Committee of Komsomol.

 In 1991, he worked in the Trade Unions.
 He graduated from the Academy of Social Sciences (AON) at the CPSU Central Committee, and in 1991, took postgraduate studies at the Academy of Social Sciences.
 He was in the Communist Party until its ban in August 1991.
 He graduated from the Academy of Civil Service.
 In 1991, he founded Ltd. Company The-C, then from 1991 to 2002 he was the general director of publishing house Publishing House The-C.

+Entrepreneurship

 In April 1999, together with Alexander Podlesovym and the corporationsSociety NOYP, JSC STRONEK and JSC Quive established Investment Company (IC) AyBiEych» (IBH), which became the CEO of A. undergrowth.

-In 2002, with Sergei Mironov, Alexander Podlesovym one of the founders of the organizing committee of the Russian Party of Life (PCa) and at the founding congress of the Russian Party of Life has been elected co-chair of the National Council of the party.

-From 2003 to 2006 he was first deputy chairman of Russian Party of Life and was in the 2004 election campaign team led by C. Mironov on the presidential election.

-In 2006, he was elected secretary of the Presidium of the Central Council of the party Fair Russia: Motherland / Pensioners / Life.

-In 2007, he was the general director of the magazine Russian Life.